domseb/considered.design/_projects/03-enabling-biomedical-annotations.md

 Slice is a product that lets users upload and annotate hi res medical images.
 These virtual slides act as interactive education platform for their peers and students.
 For academics, this means liberating their glass slides otherwise stored on shelves.
 For students, this means an online replacement to multiheader microscopes in labs.
 For teaching, this means interacting with content in newer engaging ways.

-{% include modules/article_image.html url="/assets/projects/Onboarding-02.jpg" description="A prompt on one of the screens asked the user to write a piece of feedback for a virtual student" %}

 The main problem we had to solve was to reduce friction points after sign up.
 Users loved the promise of the tool, but had no guidance on what they should do next, and were hitting dead ends.
 We also needed to redesign the core flow of adding annotations to make it useful to teach with.
 Users could make annotations to a slide, but they only saved to that slides random generated url.
 Our goal was to centralise all a user's slides and annotations to their profile.
 Whilst also making annotations collaborative, we could improve the teaching experience.

 Designing for focus.